 When allocating rooms the following things are also considered:

-- We aim to allocate all new first year undergraduate students on campus, including those who have applied through clearing.
+- We aim to allocate all new first-year undergraduate and postgraduate students on campus, including those who have applied through clearing.
 If you are not eligible for our guaranteed room offer, your application will be considered once you have an unconditional firm offer of study at Kent, even though your room offer is not guaranteed.

-- First year, returning students and postgraduate students are housed in separate flats or blocks wherever possible.
-This means that first year students have the best opportunity to make friends, as they will be new to university life and getting to know our beautiful campus together.
+- First-year, returning students and postgraduate students are housed in separate flats or blocks wherever possible.
+This means that first-year students have the best opportunity to make friends, as they will be new to university life and get to know our beautiful campus together.

 - We are committed to nurturing an inclusive and diverse community that is open and accessible to all students.
-We aim to ensure a range of gender and nationality in every flat, depending on the amount of students who apply and are available within that preference.
-We do consider special requests (see below) meaning that single gender accommodation can be provided on campus as long as enough students in one area request this to fill the flat/house.
+We aim to ensure a range of genders and nationalities in every flat, depending on the number of students who apply and are available within that preference.
+We do consider special requests (see below) meaning that single-gender accommodation can be provided on campus as long as enough students in one area request this to fill the flat/house.
 We do not allocate accommodation based on a student’s ethnicity as neither the Accommodation Team nor our software has access to this data when allocating.

 - We prioritise requests from students who will be under the age of 18 when starting at Kent.
-Whether that’s a preference for en-suite or part catered accommodation, or a request to live in single gender housing.
+Whether that’s a preference for en-suite or accommodation with a meal plan, or a request to live in single-gender housing.